oslabs-beta/alanajs/README.md

 ### Built With

-The Alanajs application was built using the following:
+The alanajs application was built using the following:

 - [Node](https://nodejs.org/en/)
 - [Commander](https://tj.github.io/commander.js/)